 To help reduce the itching, try 1 or more of these remedies:

-Use an over-the-counter product made to use on insect stings.
+Use an over-the-counter product made for insect stings.

 Apply an antihistamine or corticosteroid cream or calamine lotion.